ThisNetWorks/ThisNetWorks.OrchardCore.GoogleMaps/README.md

 To try the sample, clone the repo, and run the sample.

-When setting up the site, use the blog recipe.

-After running the recipe, setup your Api Key, and add the `GoogleMapPart` to a `BlogPost` Content Type Definition.
+The sample has a custom setup event handler which will add the `GoogleMapPart` automatically to the `BlogPost` and configure some defaults.

+It also restricts the recipes available to only that of `TheBlogTheme`.

+After running setup, setup your Api Key in `Configuration -> Settings -> Google Maps`

-Clone a few `BlogPosts`, edit them to select a map location, and two maps will be available
+The initial blog post will have a default location, but to add multiple markers, clone a few `BlogPosts`, edit them to select a map location, and two maps will be available

 1. Map with single marker on the `Detail` view of the `BlogPost`.
 2. Map with multiple markers on the `Blog` page.